Technological progress and the impact of Coronavirus (COVID-19) have made Skype interviews very popular these days.

-Skype interview is better than the telephone interview due to the video interaction and companies are increasingly using it now.
+Skype interview is better than telephone interview due to video interaction and companies are increasingly using it now.
 The Skype interview is also used due to its ease and global availability.
 Visual contact can be an advantage for applicants, but it can also be a disadvantage.
 It depends on how you prepare for it and how you ultimately present yourself during the interview.
 Logitrain gives tips for the Skype interview.

 Reasons for a Skype interview

 A Skype interview is great in the personnel selection process.
-It saves the applicant the travel time and the company the expenses related to holding the interview.
+It saves the applicant travel time and the company the expenses related to holding the interview.
 A company often arranges a telephone or Skype interview to find out whether an applicant should be considered in the further job selection process.
-Another reason may be that a candidate cannot appear for interview for personal or scheduling reasons, e.g. if you are on vacation at the time, studying abroad, having a broken leg or looking after your children etc.
+Another reason may be that a candidate cannot appear for an interview for personal or scheduling reasons, e.g. if you are on vacation at the time, studying abroad, having a broken leg or looking after your children etc.

-In the Skype interview, the HR manager would like to find out whether the candidate is not only technically suitable for the job but also has the necessary skills, knowledge and fits into the team and the company in terms of type and personality.
+In the Skype interview, the HR manager would like to find out whether the candidate is not only technically suitable for the job but also has the necessary skills, and knowledge and fits into the team and the company in terms of type and personality.
 The applicant can ask his questions.
 Only when both sides are satisfied with the results of the interview does it make sense to consider the candidate in the selection process further.

 Preparation for the Skype interview